Gamefist/Skuddbot-v2-wiki/christmas-2020.md

 # Christmas 2020 event
 The year 2020 is almost over, and what a year it has been.
 But, 2020 is not going to end without the **FIRST EVER** seasonal Skuddbot event!
-On the 24th, 25th and 26th of December you can gain extra Skuddbux and Experience **AND** be entered to a giveaway for a gift card of your choice!
+On the 24th, 25th and 26th of December you can gain extra Skuddbux and Experience **AND** be entered to a giveaway for a gift card or game of your choice!

 ## Extra Skuddbux and Experience
 Did someone say 30.000 XP and 15.000 Skuddbux for free?
 Yes I did.
 Claim your daily bonus on the 24th, 25th and 26th to get a total bonus of 30k XP and 15k Skuddbux!
 It's that simple!

 ## Win a gift card of choice
 By claiming your daily bonus each day you will also gain a ticket to enter the giveaway.
 You can gain up to 3 tickets.
 The prizes of the giveway are:
-* 1x €20,- giftcard of your choice
+* 1x €20,- gift card or game of your choice
-* 2x €10,- giftcard of your choice
+* 2x €10,- gift card or game of your choice

 ## FAQ
 ### Who is eligble to enter the giveaway?